AustinCodingAcademy/Exams/PHPIntro/01-Midterm/Midterm-Part1.md

 For each of the following situations, select the data type that best represents the situation:

 Examples:

-    Question: "The number of kids a person has"
+    Question: The number of kids a person has
     Answer: integer

-    Question: "The name of a restaurant"
-    Answer: string

-1. The text of a tweet or status update
+a) The text of a tweet or status update

    Answer:

-2. The number of pizzas to order for the office
+b) The number of pizzas to order for the office

    Answer:

-3. A list of song genres to choose from for a service like Pandora or Spotify
+C) A list of song genres to choose from for a service like Pandora or Spotify

    Answer:

-4. The price of a product after tax
+d) The price of a product after tax

    Answer: